CastraRegina/ars-est-in-v_rb0/README.md

     "Three things to remember when you get older: never pass up a bathroom, never waste a hard-on, and never trust a fart."
   - It takes nine months to have a baby, no matter how many men are working on it
+  - It is not rocket science, too good to be true, it is a no-brainer, easygoing
+  - Don't judge a book by its cover
+  - Pure energy

 - Further ideas and variations
   - Shape